DavidChenY/cloud-computing-project/README.md

 ### Deploy container on kubernetes
 The docker container are pushed onto the docker-hub for kubernetes.
 Kubernetes configurations are applied to add the docker container to the kubernetes infrastructure.
-This is done for all 3 microserivces.
+This is done for all 3 microservices.

 ### Add load-balancer and mysql externally
+The MySQL needed be configured with kubernetes instead of just having a docker image.
+It required two scripts which first claims the space and the creates the mysql service.
-In order for the client UI to work properly, we had to add a load-balancer for it.
+In order for the client UI to work properly, we had to add the URL of load-balancer for the storage for it manually.
-A MySQL service had to be created specifically.

 ### Setup dynatrace
-Registrate for dynatrace monitoring and execute the generated .yaml-files to add dynatrace onto the project.
+Register for dynatrace monitoring and execute the generated .yaml-files to add dynatrace onto the project.
 We also added the dynatrace-operator from the marketplace, though that should not be necessary.
+We can see log and requests in dynatrace.

 ## Setup instructions